itskomodore/itskomodore/README.md

 # 👋 Hi there, I'm komodore

 ## 🎓 About Me
-I'm a college student at [Hanoi University of Science and Technology](https://hust.edu.vn/en/).
+I'm a college student at [Hanoi University of Science and Technology](https://hust.edu.vn/en/), School of Information and Communication Technology.
 I'm on a journey to turn my passion for technology into innovative solutions.

 ## 🌱 I'm currently learning
 - Version control with Git and GitHub